 How well do you know your community, and the various personas within it?

-Good content will provides value to the community; it's therefore important that you know the community so that you can shape your content in a way that they'll resonate with.
+Good content will provide value to the community; it's therefore important that you know the people in your community so that you can shape your content in a way that that'll resonate with them.
 Good content will speak volumes to your customers because it'll be written with them in mind.

 To write content that speaks to your community, you'll have to do some research.
 Research the kinds of discussions and personalities that exist in your community to determine which angle you should take when looking to create new content and update existing content.

 Examine what your community is most passionate about.
 Identify trends, topics and themes within your community to see what is the most popular type of content.
 This will certainly require some data collection and analysis.
 Simply take a look at the numbers—what existing content is doing well, and why?

 Another way to learn what's important to your community is connecting with your Super Fans.
 Super fans are passionate, engaged leaders of your community, online or offline—they might actually know your community better than you do.
 That's why this is a good place to start; they'll provide you with some valuable community insights and give you some pointers on what type of content is best.
 Further, if you decided to embark on some community research, such as a a survey, your super fans will likely have some ideas for the best types of questions to get the information that you're looking for.